GreenLandisaLie/ComfyUI-RichText_BasicDynamicPrompts/README.md

 # Changelog
+- v2.5.1
+  - [Lora Manager](https://github.com/willmiao/ComfyUI-Lora-Manager) preview tooltips now show up on Lora patterns even if they are within comments

 - v2.5.0
-  - Placing the mouse over Lora patterns will now display a preview tooltip with an image/video IF you have 'willmiao/ComfyUI-Lora-Manager' installed and its managing your loras.
+  - Placing the mouse over Lora patterns will now display a preview tooltip with an image/video IF you have [willmiao/ComfyUI-Lora-Manager](https://github.com/willmiao/ComfyUI-Lora-Manager) installed and its managing your loras.

 - v2.0.0
   - Adjust Font Size with CTRL + Mouse Wheel Up/Down